rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/staticJSONObjects.md

 ## Firebolt Calls

-Firebolt JSON objects represent a firebolt api call to be made.
+Firebolt JSON objects represent a firebolt API call to be made.
 It can contain the following parameters:

 | Field    | Required | Accepted values                                                                                                                                            | Default values   |
 | -------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------- |